What is vein disease?

 In the last few years, the use of lasers has become an accepted alternative to surgical stripping to treat varicose veins.
-In endovenous laser therapy, a thin laser fiber is inserted into the diseased vein, generally through a small puncture in the leg above where the visual symptoms appear.
+In endovenous laser therapy, we insert a thin laser fiber into the diseased vein, generally through a small puncture in the leg above where the visual symptoms appear.
 The physician then delivers laser energy through the fiber which causes the vein to close as the fiber is gradually removed.
 Endovenous laser therapy can be performed in a physician’s office in less than one hour, and the patient is encouraged to walk immediately following the procedure.

 Who is Not a Good Candidate For Vein Treatment?

 The following type of patients are not good candidates for vein treatment: